Run a large-scale workload with flex-start with queued provisioning

 • If you want to use the Google Cloud CLI for this task, install and then initialize the gcloud CLI.
 If you previously installed the gcloud CLI, get the latest version by running gcloud components update.

-Use node pools with Dynamic Workload Scheduler
+Use node pools with flex-start with queued provisioning

 This section applies to Standard clusters only.